 Many review sites, like Google+ or Glassdoor, have mechanisms that allow employers to identify reviews which they feel may be inaccurate.
 Usually, this is a link next to the review labeled “Flag as inappropriate” or “Problem with this review?”
 Selecting this link is an easy way to demonstrate to the cyberworld that the reviewer is disgruntled.
 Just don’t make a habit of flagging every negative review about your company—otherwise, you’ll be “flagged” by the review site itself.

 When flagging isn’t enough to remove these negative reviews, you can also submit a written request to the website where your ex-employees posted them.
 In your letter, you should explain why you want the materials removed, mention any site policies the review has violated, and disclose what you have already done to petition for the removal of the content.

 If the allegations being issued by the disgruntled employee are patently and objectively false, you do have some legal remedies.
 You can seek out legal advice about filing a libel lawsuit, notify the review sites involved to report the deceptive information, and possibly even contact the Federal Trade Commission about the review site publishing fraudulent reviews.

 Sometimes, a disgruntled employee is just a jerk.
 But often, there may be a legitimate root cause of the person’s ire.
-Though you don’t have to acknowledge that the ex-employee is right, it would behoove you to take a closer look at the issue(s) which were brought up in the negative review.
-That way, you stand a better chance of avoiding future bad reviews by disgruntled employees.
-It may be a matter of clarifying a policy or improving communication within your workplace.
+Though you don’t have to acknowledge that the ex-employee is right, it would behoove you to take a closer look at the issue(s) that he or she brought up in the negative review.
+That way, you stand a better chance of avoiding future bad reviews by angry former employees.
+It may be a matter of clarifying a certain policy or improving communication within your workplace.

 No business owner likes to have his or her reputation take a hit—especially from a former worker.
-But keeping a level head and addressing negative reviews promptly can go a long way toward repairing any damage your business’s reputation may incur.
+But keeping a level head and addressing negative comments and reviews promptly can go a long way toward repairing any damage your business’s reputation may incur.